 After the completion of the final 120 seconds, turn off the vehicle cooling fan and the vehicle underbody fan if used.

 Manufacturers may use an alternative running loss test procedure if it provides an equivalent demonstration of compliance.
-The use of an alternative procedure also requires the prior approval of the Executive Officer.
+The use of an alternative procedure also requires the prior approval of the Executive Officer following the process in subsection III.G.4.
 The Executive Officer may conduct confirmatory testing or in-use compliance testing using either the running loss measurement enclosure incorporating atmospheric sampling equipment or in a test cell utilizing point source sampling equipment, as specified in 40 CFR §86.107-96(a)(2) as amended by section III.A. of these test procedures.
 The Executive Officer may perform the running loss test in either section III.D.8.1. or III.D.8.2. of this test procedure or using the manufacturer’s approved alternative running loss test procedure for a specific evaporative family.
+The test equipment and method used by the Executive Officer for confirmatory testing shall be selected as deemed applicable and necessary using good engineering judgment.

 Hot Soak Test